 Contrary to our expectations, the garden was pleasantly uncrowded, which meant we could enjoy the garden in peace.

 The ticket also includes a visit to the associated museum.
-But we decided that it was more worthwhile spending this time wandering the neighbouring garden instead – more about that below.
+But we decided that it was more worthwhile spending this time of our day trip wandering the neighbouring garden instead – more about that below.

 Information about visiting the Isuien Garden